How to Get Started Container Gardening

 Finally, it’s time to plant your seeds or starter plants!
 Plant each fruit and vegetable according to the directions found on the label or packaging.
 Water everything well.
 (You may want to use a spray bottle for little seeds, like lettuce, so they don’t get washed away.)
 Now, sit back and watch for everything to start growing!

+I hope these easy tips will help you gain confidence to get started container gardening!
 Have you ever done any container gardening?
 What will you be planting this year?